allenta/varnish-bans-manager/README.rst

     www-data:~$ sudo apt-get install python-dev libmysqlclient-dev
     www-data:~$ pip install MySQL-python

-4. VBM depends on the Python Image Library (PIL) to perform some image manipulations.
+4. VBM depends on the Python Image Library (Pillow) to perform some image manipulations.
 It will be installed as a dependency when installing VBM, but some OS packages need to be installed previously.
 For example, for Ubuntu::